KLAUDIA ZANA / INTEGRATIVE NUTRITIONIST

 Maybe you relate to this...

-• You’ve tried countless diets, yet your weight keeps going up and down, no matter how hard you try.
+You’ve tried countless diets, yet your weight keeps going up and down, no matter how hard you try.

-• You think about food, your weight, or your appearance a lot and feel like these thoughts take up too much mental space.
+You think about food, your weight, or your appearance a lot and feel like these thoughts take up too much mental space.

-• You feel stuck in an all-or-nothing cycle: eating very strictly for a while, then feeling like you’ve completely fallen off track and telling yourself you’ll start again on Monday.
+You feel stuck in an all-or-nothing cycle: eating very strictly for a while, then feeling like you’ve completely fallen off track and telling yourself you’ll start again on Monday.

-• You often feel guilty after eating something “unhealthy” and try to compensate for it the next day by eating less or exercising more.
+You often feel guilty after eating something “unhealthy” and try to compensate for it the next day by eating less or exercising more.

-• You want to feel healthier, more balanced, and more confident in your body without overthinking every bite.
+You want to feel healthier, more balanced, and more confident in your body without overthinking every bite.

 If this sounds familiar, please know you’re not alone.
 These struggles are far more common than you think, and they often have very little to do with self-control...

 Behind many struggles with food is a woman who has spent years trying her best.
-Trying diets, lifestyle programs, meal plans, promising herself she would “do better,” and blaming herself every time things didn’t last longer than a few weeks.
-And yet, almost no one talks about the fact that the problem is often not the person — but the approach itself.
-Research consistently shows that dieting rarely works long-term: most people regain the weight they lose within a few years, while many develop a more stressful and difficult relationship with food along the way.I’m here to show you another way — one that looks deeper and brings attention to the areas that are just as important as the quality and quantity of the food you eat, but may have been overlooked for far too long.
+Reading books, following diets, tracking calories, cutting out sugar, trying to be disciplined, and blaming herself every time things didn’t last longer than a few weeks.
+Not because she wasn't trying hard enough, but because she had been taught to trust an approach that isn't working.Research consistently shows that dieting rarely brings lasting results: most people regain the weight they lose within a few years, while many develop a more stressful and difficult relationship with food along the way.
+I want you to know that there is another way.
+A way that helps you understand your habits instead of judging yourself.
+A way that looks deeper and brings attention to the areas that are just as important as the food you eat, but may have been overlooked for far too long.
+A way that helps you build balanced eating habits and feel more comfortable in your body, without constantly starting over and feeling like you're back at square one.

 My approach